moorepants/anaconda-dee-config/README.md

 https://github.com/moorepants/anaconda-dee-config/actions

 The files can be downloaded up to 90 days after the build.
 Click the workflow run (likely the latest one) and then download from the "Artifacts" section.
+You can likely only see these if you are logged into Github.

 ## Step 2: Run the installer